yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

     GO
     ```

-1. To run the script, select **Execute** from the Azure Data Studio toolbar.
+1. To run the script, select **Run** from the Azure Data Studio toolbar.

     ![The Execute button is highlighted in the SSMS toolbar.](media/Ex1-Task1-S14.png "SSMS Toolbar")